solo-io/workshops/gloo/gloo/README.md

 It should return **"my demo app version is v1"**, this is the response from the service echo-v1.

-### Routing to multiple upstreams
+### Routing to multiple Upstreams

-In this step we are going to create a virtual service that routes to two diffrent upstreams, the first step is to create a version 2 of our demo service:
+In this step we are going to create a virtual service that routes to two different Upstreams, the first step is to create a version 2 of our demo service:

 ```bash